-I watched a beautiful baby boy grow from a sweet innocent bundle of joy to a mischievous little boy.
-Doing all the things that little boys do.
-Never in my wildest dreams did I ever think that one day a horrible disease would strike this child and turn him in to a monster.
+I watched a beautiful child grow from a sweet, innocent bundle of joy to a mischievous little boy, doing all the things that little boys do.
+Never in my wildest dreams did I ever think that one day a horrible disease would strike this child and turn him into someone completely different.

-As a teenager I saw changes but thought that it was just typical teenage behavior.
-But as days and weeks went by the typical turned into worry, and worry to fear, and that fear into desperation.
+As a teenager, I saw changes but thought that it was just typical teenage behavior.
+But as the days and weeks progressed, the typical concerns turned into worry, and worry to fear, and fear into desperation.

 It began with small things, until the addiction enveloped his entire life.
-Then it was all about how to get the money for the drugs; where to get the drugs; and then how to do the drug but not let anyone know you have.
+Then it was all about how to get the money for the drugs, where to get the drugs and then how to use the drugs without anyone finding out.

 My son has an addiction to cocaine and alcohol.
 He has no job, no insurance and feels so worthless.

-He has become a liar, a thief and a full-blown drug addict.
-His cocaine addiction began back when he was only 17, his alcohol addiction did not start till he was almost 22.
-He had 5 years clean at the time and was doing really well.
-But that legal drug, alcohol — and thinking that just one wouldn’t hurt — took him right back to his drug of choice.
+He has become a liar and a thief with addiction.
+His cocaine addiction began back when he was only 17 and his alcohol addiction did not start until he was almost 22.
+He was five years into recovery at the time, and was doing really well.
+But that legal drug, alcohol — and thinking that just one drink wouldn’t hurt — took him right back to his substance of choice.
 It all hits the same part of the brain.
 Addiction is a brain disease.

-Parents, believe me when I tell you that the roller coaster ride is unbelievable, the pain you endure is unimaginable.
-Yet the world expects you to go on like nothing has happened.
-Families are destroyed, and those who have no clue about the devastation of this disease are always quick to put you down or blame you.
+Parents: believe me when I tell you that the roller coaster ride is unbelievable.
+The pain you endure is unimaginable, yet the world expects you to go on like nothing has happened.
+Families are hurt, and those who don’t understand addiction are always quick to put you down or to blame.

 I am and always was a good parent, even without a handbook.
-I prayed, and did all the right things.
+I prayed and did all the right things.
 I was guided by specialists and really believed in them.
-I made sure I knew about all the childhood diseases, but no one ever told me about the one that is more silent then others.
+I made sure I knew about all the childhood diseases, but no one ever told me about the one that is more silent than others.
 The one that can take a child’s life from you without you even knowing it — the disease of addiction.
-It creeps into your life and destroys your entire family and leaves you with pain loss.
+It creeps into your life, affects your entire family and leaves you with pain and loss.

-The pushers and dealers get richer and richer, they get your hard earned cash, your laptops your digital cameras, your jewelry, your family heirlooms — nothing is beyond them.
+The pushers and dealers get richer and richer.
+They get your hard-earned cash, your laptops, your digital cameras, your jewelry, your family heirlooms — nothing is beyond them.
 They have no conscience.
-They don’t care what their junkie brings to them as long as it’s worth something.
-The addict will bring the dealer a thousand dollar laptop and the dealer will give him two $10 bags in return.
-And when that addict walks away, the dealer laughs and thinks, what a fool.
+They don’t care what their buyer brings to them, as long as it’s worth something.
+The person with addiction will bring the dealer a thousand-dollar laptop, and the dealer will give him two $10 bags in return.
+And when that person walks away, the dealer laughs and thinks, what a fool.

-Each and every one of these “addicts” deserves the chance at recovery.
+Each and every one of these people deserves the chance at recovery.
 There are great people in recovery out there working very hard every day to make this world a better place.

-I will continue my fight for my child, I will swallow the pain and turn him in, see him in jail if that’s what it takes.
-I just do not want to bury my child.
+I will continue to support my child.
+I will swallow the pain and turn him in to the authorities, even see him in jail if that’s what it takes.
+But I do not want to bury my child.

-I know today what is really meant by a broken heart.
+I know today how it really feels to have a broken heart.